sagnikchatterjee2003/Smart-Attendance-System/README.md

 <h1>Unique Features</h1>

-1. <b><u>Active Feedback System</u>:</b> Unlike other available options, our system can send email responses to the attendees, who face have been recognized by our system, as a confirmation of their attendance being recorded.
+1. <b><ins>Active Feedback System</ins>:</b> Unlike other available options, our system can send email responses to the attendees, who face have been recognized by our system, as a confirmation of their attendance being recorded.